When will the core curriculum take effect?

 If I CODO to another college or school, will my foundational credit transfer with me?

-Once a student meets an outcome (whether foundational or embedded), the student receives credit for meeting that outcome.
-If a student CODOs to another program or college, the previously met outcomes will still be considered to have been met for that student.
+Once a student meets a foundational outcome, the student receives credit for meeting that outcome.
+If a student CODOs to another program or college, the previously met foundational outcomes will still be considered to have been met for that student.

 If I previously attended another institution before coming to Purdue, will my courses count toward the core curriculum requirement?